of the COVID-19 ad-hoc taskforce

 Create a collaborative forum of discussion with all actors of the distribution/supply chains, to address orders, supply, stocks, seasons, real estate.
 Those stakeholders include but are not limited to: Retailers, Manufacturers, Landlords/real estate organizations

-Click HERE to see the mapping
+Click HERE to see FESI mapping of COVID-19 national measures

 FESI is gathering different information resources to help its members cope with the COVID-19 crisis